TkcsHnr/bosch/README.md

 ## CSV dataset selection

-To run this project with the correct dataset, you will need to change the `csvURL` to the corrent path in `+page.server.js`.
+To run this project with the correct dataset, you will need to change the `githubCsvUrl` to the corrent path in `+page.server.js`.

 ## Optimizations